martyntebby/jsxdemo/README.md

 No state management, change tracking nor event handlers.

-It is small (~100 loc), designed for fast initial page load, and also for server side rendering (both demoed).
+It is small (~100 loc), designed for fast initial page load, and also for server side rendering using renderToStaticMarkup.

 It is written in typescript and useable with React @type files.
 The generated javascript (dist/jsxrender.js) can also be used with webpack etc.